 Keep in mind, though, that none of these conditions are bacterial in nature so antibiotics will not treat or improve the symptoms.
 Over-the-counter medication, home remedies and adequate rest are the only ways that will help you fight and heal from these various types of infections.
 Getting a yearly flu vaccine (or “flu shot”) can help to reduce the chances of catching a seasonal flu but does not guarantee immunity.
 Using the same logic, antibiotics are also not used to treat the covid-19 virus.

 On the other hand, an allergic reaction could be triggered by a variety of simple and environmental allergens, such as dust, pollen or animal dander.
 Allergies are not contagious and are treated using medications, allergy shots/drops, holistic treatments and non-surgical methods to help clear the body of the irritating allergen and/or build up immunity to it.

-If you are not feeling well, visit your local urgent care clinic (like Prime Urgent Care in Pearland, TX) where a health care provider will help to correctly diagnose your condition.
-Prime Urgent Care does offer rapid covid-19 testing at our clinic.
+If you are not feeling well, visit your local urgent care clinic (like Prime Urgent Care in Pearland, Missouri City and Sugar Land, TX) where a health care provider will help to correctly diagnose your condition.
+Prime Urgent Care also offers rapid covid-19 testing.